Jacksonville Zoo and Gardens: Gardens of Trout River Plaza

-In 2005–2007, the area encompassing the old Okovango Landing, as well as the children's play area was renovated.
+Between 2005–2007, the area encompassing the old Okavango Landing, as well as the children's play area was renovated.
 In September 2007, the $1.9 million Trout River Plaza botanical garden opened.
-The area - which also includes a grassy area named "The Lawn" which will be used for special events - encompasses 1.6 acre.
-The heart of the new addition is the 1/4 acre garden space, partially walled with a fountain with an anhinga sculpture, flower beds and a lot of hardscape.
+The area - which also includes a grassy area named "The Lawn" which is used for special events - encompasses 1.6 acre.
+The heart of this addition is the 1/4 acre garden space, partially walled with a fountain with an anhinga sculpture, flower beds and a lot of hardscape.
 There are columns topped with flowering plants, benches for seating, and a large patio area surrounding the fountain.
 Seven live oaks and other native trees - red maples, magnolias, and forest pansies - have been planted in the area around the garden to provide shade.

-Aisan Bamboo Garden
+Asian Bamboo Gardens

-This garden is used as an introduction to their Asian animal exhibit.
-They used various types of plants from across many Asian countries to help resonate with their general culture.
+This garden serves as an introduction to the zoo’s Asian-themed exhibits.
+To better resonate with their general culture, various plants from across a multitude of Asian countries are found here.
 Some of the significant features of this garden include the Moon Gate, Lotus Pool, Weeping Tree Bridge, and the Orchid Pavilion.

 Services

 Restaurants

 The Main Camp Café snack bar offers quick refreshments near the park's entrance, as well as a Starbucks Café inside.
 As part of the Range of the Jaguar exhibit, the Palm Plaza Café offers a southwestern menu.
 They have a variety of vegetarian and gluten-free options, which can be eaten in their indoor and outdoor seating.
 The Sweet Shop is also located in Range of the Jaguar.
 At the back of the zoo, near the Gardens of Trout River Plaza exhibit and the former Trout River pier entrance, is the Trout River Grill.
 Next to Trout River Grill is where the Kona Ice Truck can be seen.
 Here people can cool off with some shaved ice in the hot Florida weather.
-Play Park Cafe is near the Children's Play Park.
+Play Park Cafe is near the namesake Play Park.

 Picnic grounds are located at the south end of the zoo's parking lot, near the Education Campus.
 No open fire or grills are allowed.